Tiszadob: Geography

 It covers an area of 82.60 km2 and has a population of 3,341 people (2001).

 Nobility

 The families of notable Hungarian nobility that are known to have lived in Tiszadob, at some point in time between 1786 and 1895, include: Andrássy, Balogh, Batta, Doby, Görgei, Lakatos, Székes, Tóth and Zákány.

 History

 Tiszadob and its surroundings were inhabited before the Hungarian conquest of the Carpathian Basin.
 Archeological excavations in the vicinity revealed traces of Bronze Age and Sarmatian cemeteries, and traces of a Csörsz ditch and a hillfort were found on the outskirts of the village.

-The settlement first appears in writing in 1220, in the Oradea Register, and it's later mentioned in a 1336 document.
+The settlement first appears in writing in 1220, in the Oradea Register, and it is later mentioned in a 1336 document.
 The village was a royal estate for a long time, and then the property of the Dob branch of the Gutkeled clan.
 In 1430, King Sigismund donated it to the diocese of Eger.